While you may not believe it, vacations can actually help you professionally, not just personally.

-Sometimes it’s just a bump in the road…and sometimes the only way to reset is to unplug from your daily routine.
+Sometimes it’s just a bump in the road but other times the only way to reset is to unplug.

-While the pandemic has thrown a wrench into travel plans for many, road tripping close to home or simply having a nice "staycation" where you can relax and enjoy can lower your stress and help you unhook.
+While the pandemic continues to throw a wrench into travel plans for many, road tripping close to home or having a nice, relaxing staycation can lower your stress and help you unhook.

-So whether you need time off now - or you’re thinking about taking it - here are 3 things that will help.
+So whether you’re taking time off or just thinking about it, here are a few tips to help.

 Bring your feelings with you

-Many women have trouble with vacation because being unproductive makes them anxious.
+Many women have trouble with vacations because being unproductive makes them anxious.

-When you’re used to being in GO mode, stepping off the treadmill can feel even more uncomfortable than staying on it - and the guilt that comes with relaxing can keep you from taking time off at all.
+When you’re used to being in GO mode, stepping off the treadmill can feel even more uncomfortable than staying on it…and the guilt that comes with relaxing can keep you from taking any time off at all.

-So here’s a tip: let yourself feel guilty!
+So here’s a suggestion: let yourself feel guilty.

 Embrace the chance to change

-When we give ourselves a taste of freedom from work, we often resist reengaging.
+When we give ourselves a taste of freedom from work, it’s sometimes hard to reengage.

 If you’re in the second group, you have choices: either change the way you work or change your work entirely.

-Convince your boss you’ll boost the bottom line by focusing on what you love and do best.
-Systematize, delegate or hire out tasks that annoy you or take too much time.
+Convince your boss that you’ll boost the bottom line by focusing on what you love and do best.
+Systematize, delegate or hire out tasks that annoy you or waste time.
 Revamp your schedule so it finally fits your work and your life.

-If it’s really bad, start planning your exit strategy and focus on your next move.
+If it’s really bad, focus on your next move and start planning your exit strategy.

 Are you part of the Courtney Parks Coaching Community?

-It's filled with fabulous women doing BIG stuff in their businesses and careers who want to grow professionally without OVERworking so they can still have a LIFE.
-When you join, you’ll get my FREE Work Smarter Not Harder Success Guide plus monthly tips and videos on how to love your work and create success the easy way.
-Get your gift HERE.
+It's filled with fabulous women doing big stuff in their businesses and careers who want to grow professionally without OVERworking so they can still have a life.
+When you join, you’ll get my FREE Work Smarter Not Harder Success Guide plus monthly articles on how to love your work and create success the easy way.
+Join us and get your gift HERE.